 If you do want to learn to code a bit and would like to embed some custom code.
 You can add an “embed code” element onto the page and paste in your custom code.

 So while a site builder does take away some flexibility, you still have quite a bit of room to customize your sites.

 Most hosts and site builders offer a way to tie in tools made by other developers or businesses.

 Some call them integrations or plugins, while Weebly calls them apps.
 They’re how you enable advanced functionality on your website.

-There’s far too many to go through, but examples of what some useful apps allow you to do include:
+Some examples of what some useful apps you might want to install:

 - Add Facebook live chat.

 Weebly’s store isn’t quite as big as WordPress’ plugin repository, but it’s got an app for all the most useful website functions you could ask for.

 If you’re brand new to building websites, you might find some analytics tools to be a bit complicated — but Weebly addresses this problem.

 Weebly has a simple built-in analytics panel that gives you only the most important information about your website’s traffic.
 You'll see live statistics, so you can check in at any point in the day.